Kshitij1236789/BlogBot-AI/README.md

 # The port for the server to run on
 PORT=5000

-Start the backend server:

-npm start

-The server should now be running on http://localhost:5000.

-Frontend Setup
-Navigate to the frontend directory:

-cd ../frontend

-Install NPM packages:

-npm install

-Start the frontend development server:

-npm run dev

 The React application should now be running and accessible at http://localhost:5173 (or another port specified by Vite).